Bishop's Gaiters football: Recent season results

 The following is the record of the Bishop's Gaiters football team since 2000:

 A. Bishop's originally finished in fourth place with a 2–6 record in 2001 and lost the QUFL semi-final playoff game to Laval by a score of 48–12.
 However, Laval used an ineligible player throughout the entire season and vacated all regular season wins (forfeiting two wins against Bishop's) and all post-season wins (forfeiting the semi-final victory against Bishop's).

 B. Bishop's and Concordia both used ineligible players in the same game, so the game was declared "no contest" in a double forfeit.
 Bishop's also forfeited another win against Concordia and a win against McGill.

 C. The September 24, 2022 Bishop's at Saint Mary's game was cancelled due to weather and the October 29, 2022 Saint Mary's at Bishop's game was worth four points with both teams playing seven games in 2022.

+National postseason results

+Bishop's is 0–6 in national semi-final games and has not appeared in a Vanier Cup.